palantir/sls-packaging/readme.md

    inferred from a JAR file whose MANIFEST contains the classpath entries.
  * (optional) `excludeFromVar` a list of directories (relative to `${projectDir}/var`) to exclude from the distribution, defaulting to `['log', 'run']`.
+ * (optional) `javaVersion` a fixed override for the desired major Java runtime version (e.g. `javaVersion JavaVersion.VERSION_15`).
+   This defaults to the Java `targetCompatibility` version.
+   Setting this automatically sets `javaHome` to the appropriate corresponding value.
  * (optional) `javaHome` a fixed override for the `JAVA_HOME` environment variable that will be applied when `init.sh` is run.
 When your `targetCompatibility` is Java 8 or less, this value will be blank.
 For Java 9 or higher will default to `$JAVA_<majorversion>_HOME` ie for Java 11 this would be `$JAVA_11_HOME`.